Alek Thomas Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

-- Pirates pitchers combine to allow 91 home runs (one per game), the sixth-fewest in baseball.
+- Pirates pitchers combine to allow 92 home runs (one per game), the seventh-fewest in the league.

-- Keller looks for his 10th win when he gets the start for the Pirates, his 19th of the season.
-He is 9-4 with a 3.52 ERA and 125 strikeouts in 110 2/3 innings pitched.
+- Mlodzinski starts for the first time this season for the Pirates.

-- In his most recent time out on Tuesday against the Los Angeles Dodgers, the right-hander tossed five innings, giving up four earned runs while surrendering eight hits.
+- The 24-year-old right-hander has pitched in relief nine times this season.

 © 2023 Data Skrive.
 All rights reserved.